Esri/arcgis-pro-sdk/README.md

 #### Supported .NET

-* Microsoft .NET Runtime 6.0.5 or higher.
-[Download .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+* Microsoft .NET Runtime 8.0.0 or better.
+[Download .NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 #### Supported IDEs

-* Visual Studio 2022 (v17.2 or higher)
+* Visual Studio 2022 (v17.8 or higher)
    * Community Edition
    * Professional Edition
    * Enterprise Edition

-We recommend installing a minimum version of 17.2 of Visual Studio.
-This version includes .NET 6.0.5 as part of the Visual Studio 2022 install (.NET SDK 6.0.3).
-Installing a lesser version of Visual Studio 2022 may require a separate install of the .NET Desktop Runtime 6.0.5 and/or .NET SDK 6.0.3.
-Consult Microsoft’s [Download .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) site for more information.
+Released alongside .NET 8, the [Visual Studio 2022 17.8 release](https://devblogs.microsoft.com/visualstudio/visual-studio-17-8-now-available/) brings support for .NET 8.

 #### Third party assemblies
 _**Newtonsoft Json**_
-* At 3.2, ArcGIS Pro is using version 13.0.1.25517 of the Newtonsoft Json NuGet.
+* At 3.3, ArcGIS Pro is using version 13.0.3.27908 of the Newtonsoft Json NuGet.
 If you require Newtonsoft NuGet in your add-ins it is recommended to use the same version.

 _**WebView2**_
 * Add-in developers can use the new WebViewBrowser control based on Microsoft Edge WebView2.
 Consult the WebView2 manifest in the Pro bin\WebView folder for the current WebView2 fixed version runtime in use by ArcGIS Pro.